GLINKA A Life for the Tsar: Overture

 Royal Philharmonic Orchestra

-Few works could be described as a cornerstone of Russian music other than Tchaikovsky’s Symphony No.5.
+The Royal Philharmonic Orchestra, Orchestra in Partnership at Croydon’s Fairfield Halls, performs one of the great Romantic symphonies: Tchaikovsky’s Symphony No.5.
+A cornerstone of Russian music, it presents the ultimate journey from darkness to light with a triumphant conclusion.
 The use of the recurring Fate theme as an emotional core, though common for the composer, paints new orchestral colours in each movement with intensity and purpose.
-Its frequent use hints also at deep anxiety that plagued the composer, underlying even when the sullen final movement is broken by a triumphant conclusion in E major.
-Despite the composer’s doubts, it is rightfully celebrated as one of the great Romantic symphonies.
+Its frequent use hints also at a deep anxiety that plagued the composer, underlying even when the sullen fourth movement is broken by a glorious E major finale.

 Brahms’ Double Concerto written for violin, cello and orchestra makes for an exquisite first half with RPO Leader Duncan Riddell and Principal Cello Richard Harwood.
 A masterpiece of virtuosic writing and instrumentation, Brahms’ last orchestral work set new boundaries for the possibilities of the concerto form.